-2. Lens: You need a true macro lens of outstanding quality with an extremely flat field at its largest apertures, and it must be capable of 1:1 magnification.
+2. Lens: You need a true macro lens of outstanding quality with an extremely flat field at its largest apertures, and it must be capable of 1:1 magnification at a minimum, and ideally more.
 As already mentioned, the corners of the field have to resolve 4000 ppi, and extreme corners are always softer than the center, so the center has to resolve much more.
 Lenses typically attain their highest resolving power at the center of the frame when they are wide open, or nearly so, but they also have the softest corners and most aberrations at those wide apertures.
 As the aperture gets smaller corner resolution increases, center resolution decreases, lens aberrations are reduced, and depth of field increases.
 We need the best of everything, from the center of the frame to corners, to happen at those wide apertures.
 Few if any lenses of any type can do that.
 Adding extension tubes to attain the 1:1 magnification results in field curvature, so a true 1:1 macro lens is needed.
 Some candidates include the Canon EF 100mm f/2.8L Macro, Sony FE 90mm f/2.8 Macro, Nikon AF-S 105mm f/2.8G ED IF VR Micro, Sigma Art 70mm F2.Macro, and Tamron SP 90mm f/2.8 Di Macro.
 Some or none of these may be acceptable and there are undoubtedly other possibilities that my quick search did not find.
 It's just a starting point.

 3. Setup Rigidity: At the wide apertures and magnifications required, the slightest change in camera position will put the image out of focus.
 The slightest vibration will blur the image.
 We're talking about less than pixel-sized movements here, so you need a good, heavy, copy stand or similarly rigid and vibration free support for both the camera and film.